neysofu/itunesearch/README.md

 # iTunesearch
-iTunesearch is a mature and robust Python library for interfacing with the iTunes Store.
+iTunesearch is a ~~mature and robust~~ work-in-progress and unstable Python library for interfacing with the iTunes Store.
 The software combines both web scraping techniques and API wrapping utilities to replace the poorly engineered [iTunes Search API] (v2).

 ![artworks showcase](http://i.stack.imgur.com/vR2sL.png)